10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 ![]() |

 As anions move to the outside (left animation), the inside becomes less negative with respect to the outside, so the membrane potential V becomes more positive.
-This is indicated by the membrane changing to a blue color.
-Conversely, as cations move to the outside (right animation), the inside would become more negative with respect to the outside, so the membrane potential V becomes more negative.
-This is indicated by the membrane changing to a red color.
+This is indicated by the membrane turning blue.
+Conversely, as cations move to the outside (right animation), the inside becomes more negative relative to the outside, so the membrane potential V becomes more negative.
+This is indicated by the membrane turning red.
 (Animations by Shraddha Nayak and Hui Lui)

 Facilitated Diffusion

-Now let's return to the diffusion of a noncharged solute down a concentration gradient (i.e. favored) after binding to a membrane receptor.
-The answer to that question depends on the biological function of the macromolecule.
-We can simplify this process by adding one additional step as reflected in the equilibrium binding expression shown below:
+Now, let's return to the diffusion of a noncharged solute down a concentration gradient (i.e., favored) after binding to a membrane receptor.
+The answer to that question depends on the macromolecule's biological function.
+We can simplify this process by adding one additional step, as reflected in the equilibrium binding expression shown below:

 \[\ce{M + L <=> ML <=> M + X} \nonumber \]